elarorspsofficial/runelite-launcher/README.md

 ## Usage Guide

-- Fork this repository on GitHub
+- Fork this repository on GitHub test
 - Replace all `Jirenyte` (case sensitive) with your server name.
 - Replace all `jirenyte` (case sensitive) with your lowercase server name.
 - Replace `jirenyte.com`/`Jirenyte.com` with your domain name.